The online Comment window has expired

 • Default_avatar

-Kevin Sabo about 5 years ago
+Kevin Sabo over 5 years ago

 Sacramento is in desperate need for more affordable housing.
 With new residents moving in every day, particularly from the Bay Area, we have to ensure we're building enough homes.
 Too often, NIMBYs show up at planning commission or city council meetings and work to block any new housing for a myriad of absurd reasons.
 These individuals are certainly the loudest voices, but they don't reflect most Sacramentans who are struggling to find homes they can afford.
 In our statewide crisis, the "neighborhood character" typically means stepping over homeless individuals who are forced to sleep on our doorsteps and sidewalks because there's limited access to shelter.
 When I was a college student, I experienced homelessness.
 Thankfully, I am now sheltered and a long-time Sacramento renter.
 Please give someone else the opportunity to be uplifted out of homelessness by approving a project that provides a pathway for that reality to become possible.
 Every Sacramentan deserves a place to call home.